rafaqz/Rasters.jl/docs/src/tutorials/plotting.md

 climate = RasterStack(WorldClim{Climate}, (:tmin, :tmax, :prec, :wind); month=July)
 ````

-This creates a RasterStack (an extension of [`DimensionalData`](https://rafaqz.github.io/DimensionalData.jl/stable/)'s DimStack) which holds multiple Raster layers that share the same dimensions and lookups.
+This creates a RasterStack - which is also an AbstractDimStack from [`DimensionalData`](https://rafaqz.github.io/DimensionalData.jl/stable/) - and holds multiple Raster layers that share the same dimensions and lookups.

 We define a helper function `mask_trim` that combines two operations: `mask` extracts the data within a border polygon, and `trim` removes the surrounding missing values (padded by a 10 pixel margin).